ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step4.md

 ### Push image to ICP Image Repository

-IBM Cloud Private (ICP) provides a docker compatible image repository out of the box, which is available on the server `mycluster.icp` port `8500`.
+IBM Cloud Private (ICP) provides a docker compatible image repository out of the box, which is available on the server `bluedemocluster.icp` port `8500`.

 #### Re-Tag image